wendeee/socialmediaAPI/README.md

 ### Update .env with [example.env](https://github.com/wendeee/socialMediaAPI/blob/main/example.env)

-* Sign up on Cloudinary to get API_KEY for free and other details needed in the .env file
+* Sign up on Cloudinary to get API_KEY for free and other details needed in your .env file
+* To implement forgot password and reset password functionality, I used Nodemailer and mail trap to send reset token to user's email.<br>
+Sign up on [mailtrap](https://mailtrap.io/) for free to get the following details👇:
+    - EMAIL_USERNAME
+    - EMAIL_PASSWORD
+    - EMAIL_HOST
+    - EMAIL_PORT

 ### Run development server